Tech-JI/Git-wksp-25Fa/part1.md

 - For [FOCS](https://focs.ji.sjtu.edu.cn/git/), `EMAIL` must be your SJTU email

 - Refer to Pro Git p.
 478 if you need to change the text editor Git uses.
-We recommend VS Code
+We recommend nano and VS Code

 - Refer to [ssh_setup.pdf](ssh_setup.pdf) to set up your SSH keys with FOCS